 Tax Deductions for Manufacturers

-The CARES Act and previous tax reform have altered and eliminated many deductions previously available.
+Through the different tax acts in the previous 5 years, many deductions have either been altered or eliminated.
 Below are some of the most common deductions based on the current tax environment:

 Qualified Business Income from pass-through entities (sole proprietorships, partnership, or S-corporations) are generally eligible.
 The deduction is maximized at 20% of qualified business income.
 This deduction can be limited depending if the business operates as a specified service or trade business.
 If the individual’s taxable income exceeds an income threshold, the deduction is also subject to additional limitations.